JustinLove/live_game_input_refactor/README.md

 ### Multi-Stage Command Parts

-Extracted drag and formation as re-usable functions.
-Formation is probably still crashing (and thus the extraction is essentially untested), but this mod aims for parity with vanilla.
+Extracted drag and formation facing as re-usable functions.
+Formation facing is probably still crashing (and thus the extraction is essentially untested), but this mod aims for parity with vanilla.

 ### Support Functions